Types of Parenting Styles and Effects on Children

 Authoritative Parenting

-This parent typically develops a close, nurturing relationship with their children.
-They have clear guidelines for their expectations and explain their reasons associated with disciplinary actions.
-Disciplinary methods are used as a way of support instead of punishment.
-Not only can children have input into goals and expectations, but there are also frequent and appropriate levels of communication between the parent and their child.
-Generally, this parenting style leads to the healthiest outcomes for children but requires a lot of patience and effort from both parties.
+Authoritative parenting is characterized by a close, nurturing relationship between parents and children.
+Parents set clear expectations and guidelines and explain the reasoning behind their disciplinary actions.
+They use disciplinary methods as a supportive tool rather than as punishment.
+Children are encouraged to have input in setting goals and expectations, thereby fostering open, frequent, and appropriate communication between parent and child.
+This parenting style generally results in the healthiest outcomes for children but requires considerable patience and effort from both parties.

 Permissive Parenting

-Limited rules can lead children to unhealthy eating habits, especially regarding snacks.[5]
-This can result in increased risks for obesity and other health problems later in the child's life.
-The child also has a lot of freedom as they decide their bedtime, if or when to do homework, and screen time with the computer and television.[6]
-Freedom to this degree can lead to other negative habits as the parent does not provide much guidance on moderation.
-Overall, children of permissive parents usually have some self-esteem and decent social skills.
-However, they can be impulsive, demanding, selfish, and lack self-regulation.[7][8]
+Limited rules can lead children to develop unhealthy eating habits, particularly regarding snacks,[5] increasing their risk of obesity and other health issues later in life.
+These children enjoy considerable freedom, making decisions about their bedtime, homework, and screen time on computers and televisions.[6]
+Such extensive freedom can foster negative habits, as parents often provide little guidance on moderation.
+Overall, while children of permissive parents typically possess good self-esteem and decent social skills, they may also be impulsive, demanding, selfish, and struggle with self-regulation.[7][8]

 Uninvolved Parenting

-The children of uninvolved parents are usually resilient and may even be more self-sufficient than children with other types of upbringing.
-However, these skills are developed out of necessity.
-Additionally, they might have trouble controlling their emotions, less effective coping strategies, academic challenges, and difficulty maintaining or nurturing social relationships.[9][10]
+Children of uninvolved parents often demonstrate resilience and may be more self-sufficient than those raised in other parenting styles.
+However, these skills are typically developed out of necessity.
+Additionally, they may struggle with emotional regulation, exhibit less effective coping strategies, face academic challenges, and have difficulty maintaining or nurturing social relationships.[9][10]

 Clinical Significance